• Skip to primary navigation

 Printable Recipe

 Love lamb but never sure how to cook it?
-These melt in the mouth braised Lamb Shanks with Balsamic Vinegar are the perfect dish to try.
-So simple to make yet so delicious, the best thing about this slow cooked recipe is that the oven does all the hard work.
+These melt in the mouth slow cooked Lamb Shanks in Gravy with Balsamic Vinegar are the perfect dish to try.
+So simple to make yet so delicious, the best thing about this recipe is that the oven does all the hard work.

 Course Main Course